killerdolp/2D-report-ALGO/2D Report.md

 <img alt="center" src="Untitled Diagram.drawio (1).png" width="500px" height="300px">
 </div>

 ==Figure 1== is a high-level overview of the tables.
 The diagram illustrates that the User table contains a User class, which includes a nested Node class along other attributes, detailed below.
 Each user belongs to **only** one tier at any given moment.
 This is determined by the attribute `user.node.tier` to which specifies the tier and determine the corresponding table which the user would be stored.
-For simplicity, we will collectively refer to `Hashmap_bronze` , `rbt_silver` , `rbt_gold` and `rbt_platinum` as the **Rewards Points table**
+For simplicity, we will collectively refer to  `rbt_silver` , `rbt_gold` and `rbt_platinum` as the **Rewards Points table**
 ##### User class
 ```
 Class User: